An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 The right hand side of Figure~\ref{fig::levynet2} illustrates an alternate way to represent the topological sphere shown in Figure~\ref{fig::levynet}.
 On the left hand side of Figure~\ref{fig::levynet2} (i.e., Definition~\ref{def::levynet2}), two distinct points are considered to be equivalent if and only if either: \begin{enumerate} \item[Case 1:] The line segment connecting them is horizontal and intersects the graph of~$Y_t$ in at most finitely many points.
-(Recall that it is a.s.\ the case that there can be at most three such intersection points, counting the endpoints themselves; and if one of these points is in the interior of the segment, it must be a local maximum of~$Y_t$.) \item[Case 2:] They are a pair representing the leftmost and rightmost local minima of a given height (which in turn corresponds to a jump in the L\'evy process). \end{enumerate} It is interesting because at first glance it looks like any two points of the same horizontal line in the left side of Figure~\ref{fig::levynet2} should be equivalent.
+(Recall that it is a.s.\ the case that there can be at most three such intersection points, counting the endpoints themselves; and if one of these points is in the interior of the segment, it must be a local maximum of~$Y_t$.) \item[Case 2:] They are the pair $\inf\{s : Y_s = m\}$ and $\sup\{s : Y_s = m\}$ where $m$ is the value of a local minimum for $Y_t$ (which in turn corresponds to a jump in the L\'evy process). \end{enumerate} It is interesting because at first glance it looks like any two points of the same horizontal line in the left side of Figure~\ref{fig::levynet2} should be equivalent.
 But of course, this is not the case if the segment between them intersects the graph of $Y_t$ infinitely often.\footnote{If one begins with the tree obtained by gluing along horizontal chords above the graph (the tree we call the geodesic tree) then each of the two types of equivalence classes described above produces an equivalence relation on this tree in which each equivalence class has exactly one or two elements.
 The smaller equivalence class obtained by focusing on either one of these two cases is a dense subset in the full equivalence relation; so the full relation can be understood as the topological closure of either of these two smaller relations.}

+The quotient of the right side of Figure~\ref{fig::levynet2} is generated from the quotient of the left side of Figure~\ref{fig::levynet2} by gluing topological disks into each of the holes, which is the same procedure which generates the quotient in the middle image of Figure~\ref{fig::levynet} from the first definition of the L\'evy net.
+Therefore the spaces defined in Definition~\ref{def::levynet} and Definition~\ref{def::levynet2} are equivalent.